 - 1. Develop a WRF Plan for DOE approval.
-The WRF Plan must describe the funding allocation method/distribution plan and how households will be prioritized for WRF.
+The WRF Plan must describe the funding allocation method/distribution plan to Subgrantees and how households will be prioritized for WRF.
 Grantees must outline any restrictions related to the funding and describe how the Grantee will monitor WRF activities.
-Additionally, the WRF Plan must include a maximum amount per home or identify the WRF Average Cost per Unit (WRF ACPU) specific to the WRF budget category determined by each Grantee.
-(WRF funds are outside WAP's historic ACPU.)
-Please submit your WRF plan in Section IV.7 Miscellaneous of the PY 2023 Annual File.
+Additionally, the WRF Plan must include a maximum amount per home or identify the WRF ACPU specific to the WRF budget category determined by each Grantee.
+NOTE: WRF funds are outside WAP's ACPU.
+Please submit your WRF plan in Section V.1.2 Deferral Process of the PY 2024 Annual File.
 DOE encourages Grantees to consult with Subgrantees and PACs when setting this policy for statewide application. - 2.
 Track these funds for each building and unit, and at a minimum, capture measures/repairs and associated costs, for reporting purposes.
-DOE WAP is subject to the Paperwork Reduction Act and final tracking requirements and data collection will follow the appropriate Information

-- Collection Request (ICR) process to gain approval.
-DOE will solicit feedback from WAP network. - 3.
-Monitor these funds as part of the Grantee's annual monitoring of Subgrantees, ensuring the funds are expended in accordance with the Grantee's WRF plan for the purposes approved by DOE, resulting in completed units.
+See WPN 23-4.
+WAP is subject to the Paperwork Reduction Act and final tracking requirements and data collection will follow the appropriate Information Collection Request (ICR) process to gain approval.
+DOE will solicit feedback from the WAP network.
+See WAP Memorandum 111: Weatherization Assistance Program Data Collection Updates REVISED. - 3.
+Monitor these funds as part of the Grantee's annual monitoring of Subgrantees, ensuring the funds are expended in accordance with the Grantee's WRF plan for the purposes approved by DOE, ultimately resulting in completed units.